adenger/mutations-ppin/README.md

 * **-m** *\<file\>*

    File containing RefSNP identifiers (rs#), one per line.
 Required parameter.
 Example files can be found in the *exampledata* folder.
+Files in the gzip (*.gz) format are supported.

 * **-o** *\<file\>*